How Much Does a Plumber Cost?

 Training and License

 Most homeowners own a wrench or two, but plumbers own bibb seat tools, tube benders, sleeve pullers, and other specialized tools—and they know how to use them properly.
-Some plumbing tools are expensive and unavailable to the public, but rest assured that any major plumbing problem has a tool (and a plumber) ready to solve the problem.
+Some plumbing tools are expensive and unavailable to the public, but homeowners can rest assured that any major plumbing problem has a tool (and a plumber) ready to solve the problem.

 Issue Beyond DIY Fix